Indicode.io header image

 Indicode.io

-In December 2020, I co-founded Indicode.io with Nick & Eryl to improve manufacturing quality control through deep learning.
+In December 2020, I co-founded Indicode.io with my friends Nick & Eryl to improve manufacturing quality control through deep learning.
 Our goal was to create a defect detection system that could work with manufacturers’ existing hardware while leveraging deep learning to identify issues.
+After two years of development and market exploration, we made the difficult decision to wind down the company.

 Where We Stumbled

-The manufacturing industry proved more challenging than we anticipated:
+Despite our technical progress, entering the manufacturing industry proved more difficult than anticipated:

 1. Long Sales Cycles: What we thought would be 3-month sales cycles stretched into 6+ months of conversations and demonstrations.